Forgottenit/restaurant/README.md

 - Used min max numbers on forms party size so that users can not select unser 1 or over 6, this is also on the models validator but it adds an ease of use to the user having arrows to select party size

 ## Initial Setup

+For this Project a Template provided by CodeInstitute was used -[Template](https://github.com/Code-Institute-Org/gitpod-full-template)

+- Click "Use this Template" then "Create a new repository"
+- Give the repository a name then click "Create repository from template"
 ### DJANGO AND LIBRARIES
 - Install Django and Libraries:
  - pip3 install 'django<4' gunicorn (This installs the LTS (Long Term Support) version of Django and is therefore preferable to use over a beta version)